What Does NxGen MDx Screen For?

 What Your Test Results Mean:

-Spinal muscular atrophy is an inherited neuromuscular disorder characterized by progressive muscle weakness caused by spinal cord and brain stem motor neuron degeneration.
+Spinal muscular atrophy (SMA) is an inherited neuromuscular disorder characterized by progressive muscle weakness caused by spinal cord and brainstem motor neuron degeneration.
 Individuals with spinal muscular atrophy do not produce enough of one of the motor neuron proteins, SMN, needed for proper motor neuron function.
+There are five main subtypes of spinal muscular atrophy, each described below.
+It is not always possible to predict which type of SMA a child could have based on the genetic mutation he or she inherits.

 Talk to a Genetic Counselor